-Ensuring that Rushcliffe is represented and benefits, as plans progress for a combined authority for the East Midlands.
+Ensuring that Rushcliffe's residents are represented and benefit, as plans progress for a combined authority for the East Midlands.

 The East Midlands Devolution Deal will create the first ever Mayoral Combined County Authority and is expected to bring an extra £38m a year to the East Midlands from 2024, addressing years of historically low investment in the area.
 The deal also involves the devolving of some powers from a national to a regional level, with the election of a regional Mayor for the East Midlands.